-- Cost of per credit tuition is posted on the Bellin College website under Admissions then, "Tuition and Fees". - Students have access to their account information via the student information system and can also inquire at the Bursar's Office. - Charges reflect the College program option and year within the program and will vary depending on the curriculum schedule.

-Book costs are not included in the tuition and fees charges.
-See the website Textbook and Supply List.
+- Cost of per credit for/of tuition is posted on the Bellin College website under "Admissions" "Tuition and Fees." - Students have access to their account information via the MyBC portal and can also inquire at the Bursar's office. - Charges reflect the College program option and year within the program and will vary depending on the curriculum schedule. - Book costs are not included in the tuition and fees charges.
+See the website's Textbook and Supply List.